typedb/typedb/docs/pages/documentation/2-building-a-schema/rule-driven-schema.md

 Further information about the syntax of Graql rules can be found in the documentation on [Graql](../graql/graql-rules.html).

 {% include links.html %}

-## Comments
-Want to leave a comment?
-Visit <a href="https://github.com/graknlabs/docs/issues/22" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
-You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.